top of page

 🗒️ Moving From Knowing to Doing

-Doing doesn’t mean overhauling everything at once.
+Doing doesn’t mean big leaps.

 🗒️ A Gentle Reminder

-If you’ve been circling in awareness and wondering why it hasn’t “fixed” things — there’s nothing wrong with you.
+If you’ve been circling in awareness and wondering why things haven’t shifted — please know:

 with presence and care